cmu-argus-2/FSW-mainboard/firmware/README.md

 ## Flashing

 ### Raspberry Pi
-To enter bootloader, turn off the board and hold the RESET button.
+To enter bootloader, turn off the board and hold the BOOT button.
 Drag and drop the uf2 file to the board, it will restart with the new firmware.

 ### ATSAMD

-To enter bootloader, double tap the RESET button.
+To enter bootloader, double tap the BOOT button.
 Drag and drop the uf2 file to the board, it will restart with the new firmware.